Click to Skip Ahead

 The microchipping procedure is an easy procedure, and when possible, it’s performed while your dog is under anesthesia for their spay/neuter procedure or another procedure they may receive when young.
 However, microchipping can also be performed quickly and easily on a dog that isn’t anesthetized.

 The microchip is kept inside a single-use injector with a large needle on the end.
-The microchip is approximately the size of a grain of rice, which is why the needle needs to be large, but it’s usually put in between the dog’s shoulder blades in a quick procedure that many dogs don’t even seem to feel.
-Sometimes, your dog may yelp during the procedure, but the discomfort is over quickly.
-Microchipping also usually doesn’t cause bleeding, and no bandage is needed to cover the area.
+The microchip is approximately the size of a grain of rice, which is why the needle needs to be large, and it’s administered under the skin between the dog’s shoulder blades in a quick procedure that many dogs don’t even seem to feel.
+Sometimes, your dog may wince during the procedure, but the transient discomfort is over quickly.
+Microchipping doesn’t usually cause bleeding, and no bandage is needed to cover the area.
+Sometimes, however, there could be a few drops of blood at the site of insertion on the skin, while in rare cases some pets may develop a hematoma, an infection, or a foreign body reaction.
+All adverse effects should be reported to your vet who can pass the info on to the microchip company and other statutory organizations.

 How Much Does It Cost to Microchip a Dog?